 Arrays and Lists

 Announcements

-• Problem Set 4 is posted and will be due next week Tuesday at 10pm
+• Problem Set 4 is due today at 10pm

+Arrays and Lists